pygpc-polynomial-chaos/pygpc/doc/source/auto_sampling/plot_grid_comparison.rst

 Because of their random nature, we compared the grid repeatedly by using N=30 repetition.
-For every grid instance and sampling number we recorded the normalized root mean squared deviation (NRMSD) (first row) the mean (second row) and standard deviation (third row) of the gPC approximations compared to the original model.
+For every grid instance and sampling number we recorded the normalized root mean squared deviation (NRMSD) (first row), the mean (second row) and standard deviation (third row) of the gPC approximations compared to the original model.

 .. image:: ../../../examples/images/Ishigami_nrmsd_mean_std.png